 9. Wat Bowonniwet

 Built in 1926, Wat Bowonniwet, also called Wat Bowon by the locals, is the national headquarters of Thammayut order, a sect that refers to Thai Buddhism.
 The temple also houses noteworthy murals.
-In addition to the murals, the temple also has depictions of western Thailife which dates back to the 19th century.
+In addition to the murals, this temple in Bangkok also has depictions of western Thai life which dates back to the 19th century.
 As the temple stands on a high royal status, visitors should follow a civil dress code.
 Don't bother entering the premises wearing shorts and sleeveless clothes as the entry will be denied.

 Address: 248 Phra Sumen Rd, Khwaeng Wat Bowon Niwet, Khet Phra Nakhon, Krung Thep Maha Nakhon